chamburr/modmail/web/content/commands.md

 ## blacklist

-Blacklist user(s) to prevent them from creating tickets.
-Uses the user from the current ticket if no user(s) is provided.
+Blacklist users to prevent them from creating tickets.
+If no users are provided, this will blacklist the user of the current ticket.

 - Usage: `[users]`
 - Alias: block

 ## whitelist

-Whitelist user(s) to allow them to create tickets.
-Uses the user from the current ticket if no user(s) is provided.
+Whitelist users to allow them to create tickets.
+If no users are provided, this will whitelist the user of the current ticket.

 - Usage: `[users]`
 - Alias: unblock